Advertisement

-Brooklyn Bridge Park VRASLA 2018 Professional General Design Award of Excellence.
-Brooklyn Bridge Park, Brooklyn, NYC / Alexa Hoyer
+ASLA 2018 Professional General Design Award of Excellence.
+Brooklyn Bridge Park, Brooklyn, NYC

-Experience Virtual Reality!
-Immerse yourself in Brooklyn Bridge Park in New York City, which won the ASLA 2018 Professional Award of Excellence in General Design.
+Immerse yourself in Brooklyn Bridge Park in New York City, which won the ASLA 2018 Professional Award of Excellence in General Design

 Explore this unique park built in part over abandoned piers, guided by landscape architect Michael Van Valkenburgh, FASLA, president and CEO of Michael Van Valkenburgh Associates, Inc.

-If you are on your phone reading this page, simply click on this URL and watch it in your YouTube mobile app: https://www.youtube.com/watch?v=nQ2geeXMThI (please note that this video will not work in your mobile browser)
+On your phone: simply click on this URL and watch it in your YouTube mobile app: https://www.youtube.com/watch?v=nQ2geeXMThI

 Be sure to turn around while watching so you can see all angles of the park!

-Or if you are on a desktop computer, go to https://www.youtube.com/watch?v=nQ2geeXMThI using your Chrome browser.
+On your desktop computer: go to https://www.youtube.com/watch?v=nQ2geeXMThI using your Chrome browser.

 Go to Settings and set quality to 2160s.